A declaration or declare may refer to any of the following:

-In programming, a declaration is a statement that describes an identifier, such as the name of a variable or a function.
+1. In programming, a declaration is a statement describing an identifier, such as the name of a variable or a function.
 Declarations are important because they inform the compiler or interpreter what the identifying word means, and how the identified thing should be used.

 A declaration may be optional or required, depending on the programming language.
 For example, in the C programming language, all variables must be declared with a specific data type before they can be assigned a value.